-Nitrogen – process water has high concentrations of ammonia and organic nitrogen and low levels of nitrate.
-Excessive nitrogen application to land from process water and fertilizer can result in nitrate leaching and groundwater degradation.
-Therefore, this General Order requires application of process water containing nutrients to plants at an agronomic rate in amounts no more than necessary to satisfy the plants' nutrient demand (crop uptake) and evapotranspiration requirements, considering the crop, soil, climate, irrigation method and efficiency, and leaching fraction, thus minimizing the movement of constituents nutrients below the plants' root zone.
-Application at an agronomic rate also must account for nutrient loading from other sources, e.g., supplemental water, process solids, fertilizers, compost and soil amendments.

-Some of the nitrogen in the process water will be taken up by the plant, lost to the atmosphere through volatilization of ammonia, denitrification, or stored in the soil matrix when applied to cropped (or landscaped) land.
-As a result, land application at an agronomic rate is unlikely to impair an existing and/or potential beneficial use of groundwater.
+Nitrogen – process water has low levels of nitrate and high concentrations of ammonia and organic nitrogen, which can readily mineralize and convert to nitrate in soil.
+Excessive nitrogen application to land from process water and other nitrogen-containing materials can result in nitrate leaching and groundwater degradation.
+The federal and state drinking water maximum contaminant levels (MCLs) for nitrate as nitrogen are both 10 milligrams per liter (mg/L).
+Therefore, this General Order requires land application of process water nutrients at agronomic rates and discharge of process water treated to meet a nitrogen effluent limit prior to subsurface disposal to preclude the creation of pollution, contamination, or nuisance.
+Some of the nitrogen in the process water will be lost to the atmosphere, stored in the soil matrix, or taken up by plants when applied to cropped (or landscaped) land.
+As a result, land application at an agronomic rate and subsurface disposal of process water treated to an effluent limit are unlikely to impair beneficial uses of groundwater.

-Dischargers are required to either conduct crop tissue analysis or reference published crop uptake values in the agronomic rate calculations which will protect water quality.

-Discharger compliance with this General Order, including the nitrogen application rates, effluent limitations, and best practicable treatment or control (BPTC) measures will protect water quality.
+An agronomic rate is the rate of application of nutrients in amounts necessary to satisfy the plant nutrient demand (crop uptake) while minimizing the movement of nutrients below the plant root zone, considering the crop, soil, climate, irrigation method and efficiency, leaching fraction, and factors that impact plant available nitrogen (e.g., nitrogen loss from denitrification, volatilization, and soil storage).
+Application at an agronomic rate must account for nutrient loading from all sources, e.g., process water, supplemental water, process solids, fertilizers, compost, and soil amendments.
+Nitrogen lost to denitrification, volatilization, and storage in soil humus can be estimated based on the irrigation method.
+This General Order requires Dischargers to apply nitrogen at rates that do not exceed the crop agronomic rate as defined in this General Order.

+Crop uptake values to calculate the agronomic rate are typically determined from plant tissue sampling or published sources.
+Crop uptake values for common plants can be found in the California League of Food Processors Manual of Good Practice and the Western Fertilizer Handbook.
+Additionally, the California Department of Food and Agriculture and the University of California Agriculture and Natural Resources have developed resources that can be used to determine crop uptake values.

-Biochemical oxygen demand – although biodegradable organic matter (measured as BOD) increases soil productivity, soil fertility, and crop production, excessive BOD application to land can result in nuisance odors and anaerobic conditions not favorable to biological treatment conditions, which can mobilize trace metals such as iron and manganese.
+Biochemical oxygen demand – although biodegradable organic matter (measured as BOD) increases soil productivity, soil fertility, and crop production, excessive BOD application to land can result in nuisance odors and anaerobic conditions not favorable to biological treatment conditions, which can mobilize metals such as iron and manganese.
 Similarly, excessive BOD loading to ponds can lead to anaerobic conditions, impact process water treatment, and cause nuisance odors.
-Discharger compliance with this General Order, including the BOD loading limits, effluent limits, and BPTC measures will control the generation of nuisance odors, provide adequate treatment, and will protect water quality.
+Discharger compliance with this General Order, including the BOD loading limit, effluent limits, and best practicable treatment or control (BPTC) measures will control the generation of nuisance odors, provide adequate treatment, and protect water quality.

 Salinity – total dissolved solids (TDS) is a measurement of salinity, which consists of volatile (organic) and fixed (inorganic) fractions.
 A significant proportion of winery process water is made up of volatile dissolved solids (VDS), which break down in the soil.
 The fixed dissolved solids (FDS) portion, however, does not degrade biologically and is the primary salinity constituent of concern.
 Excessive salinity loading from process water, supplemental water, fertilizer, and soil amendments can impact the beneficial uses of groundwater and soil hydraulic conductivity.

-The best approach for addressing salinity is through source control activities.
+Source control is the best approach for addressing salinity.
 A number of chemical replacements for sodium-based chemical compounds are available that can reduce the salinity of the winery process water.